Jacoby6000/sqlz/readme.md

 ### Building the AST

-The current DSL available for building the AST is based on SQL, but you can concievably make something resembling scala collections with a little bit of work.
+The current DSL available for building the AST is based on SQL, but you can conceivably make something resembling scala collections with a little bit of work.

 ### Using the AST

 Currently, there is an interpreter than can take the AST and build it in to SQL queries.
 There is also a small doobie piece that takes the interpreted AST and converts it directly in to doobie ConnectionIO.
 This is not the only possible use case.
-You can build an interpreter that could build spark queries, BSON queries, raw hadoop queries, and maybe even a way to query an in-memory scala collection.
+You can build an interpreter that could build slick queries, spark queries, BSON queries, raw hadoop queries, and maybe even a way to query an in-memory scala collection.
 Not sure about that one, thoguh

 # Scala Query AST